telerik/xaml-docs/controls/radfiledialogs/overview.md

 * **Environment variables**: The dialogs support the usage of all system and user-defined enviroment variables.

 * **Network Locations**: The controls allow you to display network locations by setting the **ShowNetworkLocations** property.

+* **Localization Support**: The control supports localization that allows you to use it with different culture settings.
+Read more, in the [Localization]({%slug radfiledialogs-localization%}) article.

 The file dialogs also support many other features of the native Windows file dialogs.